The Seven Keys to SPIRITUAL GROWTH

 With this understanding, you don’t have to have phileo love for people—warm affection or respect—to agape love them.
 Why?
 Because agape love refers to practical love and has little to do with affection; that is, liking the person.
 This explains how we can fulfill Jesus & Paul’s instructions to love our enemies (Luke 6:27 & Romans 12:20-21).
 Do you like your enemies, that is, phileo love them?
 Of course you don’t.
 But this isn’t a problem because we are not commanded to phileo love our enemies, we’re told to agape love them.
 Are you following?
 This explains why agape love is often defined as “unconditional love” since it is practical in nature and, again, not dependent upon liking an individual or how well they treat you.

 However, I should stress that agape love does not refer to only the nicey-wicey kind of love.
 Agape love is love-in-action and refers to doing the kind thing or good thing for the person in question.
 Are you truly being kind or good by condoning something that will eventually ruin or destroy a person?
 Or, worse, enabling them?
 This explains how Jesus—who is love because “God is love” (1 John 4:8)—was able to chase the fools out of the temple with a whip, yelling and throwing over tables (Mark 11:15-18); or when he rebuked Peter as “Satan” (Matthew 16:23).
 His actions may not have been nice, but they were kind and good because they benefited the people.
-See the teaching Gentle Love and Tough Love for more details (there’s also a video version).
+See the article Gentle Love and Tough Love for more details (there’s also a video version).

 In light of all this, allow me to point something out that you won’t hear very often: God is agape love and so He loves (agape) the world, just as the most popular passage states, John 3:16.
 What this means is that God is extending practical love to all human beings even though unbelievers are unregenerated “objects of wrath” (Ephesians 2:1-5).
 I was only saved and “made alive with Christ” because of God’s great agape love!